Guidance for 2018

 The Group pro forma revenue 2018 is estimated to decrease by -2% – -6% from pro forma revenue 2017 (pro forma 2017: EUR 3,862.5 million).

-In the second quarter, the adjusted pro forma operating profit is expected to be low due to the low number of apartment completions as well as the ramp-up phase of paving and infrastructure volumes.
-In the third quarter, the adjusted pro forma operating profit is expected to be on the good level of last year, driven especially by the paving season.
-During the first months of the year, YIT has signed several significant, long-term lease agreements and the estimate regarding the adjusted operating profit includes divestment of some of the business premises in the Helsinki metropolitan area to final investors during the fourth quarter.
-In the fourth quarter, the adjusted pro forma operating profit is expected to be clearly better than last year.
+During the year, YIT has signed several significant, long-term lease agreements and the estimate regarding the adjusted operating profit1 includes the divestment of several of the business premises in the Helsinki metropolitan area during the fourth quarter.
+In the fourth quarter, the adjusted pro forma operating profit1 is expected to be clearly better than last year.

 * The figure for CEE includes projects sold to YCE housing fund I.

 Factors affecting the guidance

 The most significant factors with which YIT can answer the market demand are sales and pricing, project and project risk management, product development and the product offering, measures to reduce production costs, cost management and measures affecting the capital efficiency.

 Factors outside of YIT’s sphere of influence are mainly related to global economic development, the